jtpavlock/bettered/README.md

 # BetteRED

 ## Introduction
-bettered autmoatically transcodes a given path of flac files to mp3 files based on desired quality (MP3 V0 or MP3 320).
+bettered automatically transcodes a given path of flac files to mp3 files based on desired quality (MP3 V0 or MP3 320).
 It will then create a corresponding torrent file to be uploaded to redacted.